Navigating between tabs (Ionic React)¶

 , the navigation

-command and the tab number will be sent from the voice script to the app.
-If the voice command contains some other number, Alan will report that such tab is not found.
+command and the tab number will be sent from the dialog script to the app.
+If the voice command contains some other number, the AI agent will report that such tab is not found.

 Step 2: Handle commands on the app side¶